-In 2020, the Company's unconsolidated Latitude Margaritaville Watersound JV, entered into a \$ 45.0 million loan, as amended (the "Latitude Margaritaville Watersound JV Loan").
+In 2020, the Company's unconsolidated Latitude Margaritaville Watersound JV, entered into a \$45.0 million loan, as amended (the "Latitude Margaritaville Watersound JV Loan").
 The loan bears interest at SOFR plus 2.5%, with a floor of 3.0%.
 The loan provides for monthly interest payments with a final balloon payment at maturity in December 2025, with an option to extend the maturity date by one year, subject to bank approval.
 The loan is secured by the real and personal property and certain other Security Interests.
 In connection with the loan, the Company and the Company's JV partner entered into an unconditional guaranty of completion of certain homes and related improvements in favor of the lender.
-As of September 30, 2023 and December 31, 2022, \$10.8 million and \$30.0 million, respectively, was outstanding on the Latitude Margaritaville Watersound JV Loan.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, \$10.8 million \$26.8 million and \$30.0 million \$37.4 million, respectively, was outstanding on the Latitude Margaritaville Watersound JV Loan.
 See Note 4.
 Joint Ventures for additional information.

-In 2021, the Company's unconsolidated Watersound Fountains Independent Living JV, entered into a \$ 41.9 million loan (the "Watersound Fountains JV Loan").
+In 2021, the Company's unconsolidated Watersound Fountains Independent Living JV, entered into a \$41.9 million loan (the "Watersound Fountains JV Loan").
 The loan bears interest at SOFR plus 2.1%, with a floor of 2.6%.
 Effective July 2023, the benchmark interest rate index based on LIBOR transitioned to SOFR.
 The loan provides for interest only payments for the first forty-eight months and principal and interest payments thereafter with a final balloon payment at maturity in April 2026.
 The loan includes an option for an extension of the maturity date by twelve months, subject to certain conditions, which would provide for continued monthly principal and interest payments with a final balloon payment at the extended maturity date.
 The loan is secured by the real property and certain other Security Interests.
 In connection with the loan, the Company executed a guarantee in favor of the lender to guarantee the completion of the project and payment and performance of the borrower under the Watersound Fountains JV Loan.
-The Company's liability as guarantor under the loan will be reduced to 50% of the outstanding principal amount upon issuance of the certificate of occupancy and reduced to 25% and a further 0% of the outstanding principal balance upon reaching and maintaining certain debt service coverage.
+The During the first quarter of 2024, the Company's liability as guarantor under the loan will be has been reduced to 50% of the outstanding principal amount upon issuance of the certificate of occupancy and other required permits and will be further reduced to 25% and a further 0% of the outstanding principal balance upon reaching and maintaining certain debt service coverage.
 The guarantee contains customary provisions providing for full recourse upon the occurrence of certain events.
-The Company is the sole guarantor and receives a quarterly fee related to the guarantee from its JV partners based on the JV partners' ownership percentage.
-As of September 30, 2023 and December 31, 2022, \$34.7 million and \$21.3 million, respectively, was outstanding on the Watersound Fountains JV Loan.
+The Company, is as the sole guarantor, and receives a quarterly fee related to the guarantee from its JV partners based on the JV partners' ownership percentage.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, \$34.7 million \$40.3 million and \$21.3 million \$38.1 million, respectively, was outstanding on the Watersound Fountains JV Loan.
 See Note 4.
 Joint Ventures for additional information.